French tanker Durance: Argentine service

 Renamed ARA Patagonia, the replenishment ship arrived at Puerto Belgrano on 29 August 1999 where she spent one year in drydock receiving an overhaul of her engines and hull.
 She was commissioned with the pennant number B-1 (LGPA) into the Amphibious and Logistic Naval Command (COAL) of the fleet on 9 July 2000 and made her first voyage in the following month.
 Since then Patagonia has participated in numerous exercises and operations within the fleet and foreign navies including Pre-Unitas, UNITAS, Gringo-Gaucho, Atlasur, PASSEX, Ghost, and Fraterno with the United States, Chile, Brazil and Spain among others.
 The ship is annually deployed south during the Antarctic summer campaigns to supply ARA Almirante Irízar and ARA Puerto Deseado operating from Ushuaia.

 In May 2005 about 30 congressmen from Argentina and Chile celebrated the 20 anniversary of the Peace and Friendship Treaty aboard Patagonia.
 In 2010 she served as support/control unit for the tall ships regatta that took part of the Argentina Bicentennial celebrations.
 In November 2017, Patagonia was used in the search for the missing Argentine submarine ARA San Juan.
 The ship was reported non-operational in 2020.
 However, as of 2022 it was designated to participate in UNITAS 2022 exercises in Brazil.
 In October 2022, it was reported that the Argentine defence ministry had allocated funding for a refit of the ship to be carried out at the Puerto Belgrano Naval Arsenal in collaboration with the Tandanor shipyard.
 The ship was reported to have entered dry dock in early 2023.
+Work on the ship, involving general maintenance and repair, was reported to have been completed in June 2023.